 When does the building close and what does that mean if my student lives on campus?

 Le Fer Hall will close for fall break, Thanksgiving break, Christmas break, spring break, Easter break and summer break.
-For building closure times, please refer to the events page.

 What happens if my student does not get along with their roommate?